victorakaps/are-you-a-psycopath-website/README.md

 # are-you-a-psycopath-website
-check whether you have psychopathic tendencies and see your score on the psychopath scale
+<b>check whether you have psychopathic tendencies and see your score on the psychopath scale</b>
 ![Screenshot](firefox_TJGuUYgdMR.jpg)